About usThe association "Hand in Hand Burkina Faso e.V."

 Vice Chairwoman – Christine Masuch

-Christine Masuch is an IT consultant for insurance companies and lives in Düsseldorf.
+Christine Masuch is a computing core developer for insurance companies and lives in Düsseldorf.
 During her own pregnancy she was diagnosed with placenta praevia.
 In this case, the placenta lies in front of the birth canal, so that without a caesarean section, mother and unborn child would bleed to death.
 Due to inadequate medical care, especially in sub-Saharan African countries, this unfortunately still happens very often today.
 Because of this experience, she wants to contribute the rest of her life that she has been gifted, so that not only she and her son are granted a life after a Planzenta Praevia.
 Within the association, she takes care of the general organisation and the maintenance of the association’s homepage and is the contact person for the press.

 Treasurer – Nicole Ibsch